nallamcharan/Telecom-Customer-Churn-Detection/README.md

 3#problem statement

 In service companies the major problem is customer retention.they do not know why their customers are  leaving..

 🎯 Objective
-Built a Customer Churn Detection system
+Build a Customer Churn Detection system

+Build a RandomForestClassifier model

 Data set over view